MirrorsAndMisdirections/FastFlowTransform/examples/dq_demo/README.md

 # Data Quality Demo

-Run the complete DQ demo (seeds → models → DAG → tests) on DuckDB, Postgres, Databricks Spark, or BigQuery (pandas or BigFrames).
+Run the complete DQ demo (seeds → models → DAG → tests) on DuckDB, Postgres, Databricks Spark, BigQuery (pandas or BigFrames), or Snowflake Snowpark.

 ## Quickstart
 From this directory: